marteinn/wpparser/README.md

 # wpparser

-Parse wordpress export files into  well formatted python dictionaries, for python 2.7+.
+This library parses Wordpress xml based exports into a simple python dictionary.

 ## How it works